 Relief will only be available to businesses occupying one property in England, with a rateable value less than £12,000, or businesses with one main property and other additional properties in England, providing the additional properties have individual rateable values below £2,600 and the combined rateable value of all the properties is below £18,000.
 In such cases, relief will only be applied on your main property (i.e. the property with the highest rateable value).

-The Government temporarily doubled the rate of Small Business Rate Relief in 2012/13 and has now extended this arrangement to 31 March 2015.
+The Government temporarily doubled the rate of Small Business Rate Relief in 2012/13 and has extended this arrangement in subsequent years.
 This means:

 Download an application form now.

 After each revaluation there is a period of transition.
 No bill is allowed to increase or decrease by more than a set percentage.
 Any property with a large increase or decrease in its rateable value will therefore come under the transitional relief scheme, which has the effect of phasing in the valuation over a period of time.
 If transitional relief applies to your rates bill, it will be applied automatically.

 For the majority of commercial properties there is a maximum of three months exemption from the payment of rates from the date the property becomes empty.
 If, after that period, the property remains empty, full rates will become payable.

 Industrial properties that under previous law received full exemption from the payment of rates whilst empty (factories, warehouses and workshops) now only benefit from a maximum of up to six months exemption.
 If after that period the property remains empty, full rates become payable.

 There are full and unlimited exemptions applicable to unoccupied charitable properties and listed buildings, and full exemptions for unoccupied small properties with rateable values of less than £2,600.